abdulGitHb/nextplate/src/content/contact/_index.md

 ---
 title: "Contact"
-meta_title: ""
+meta_title: "TalentWorkx contact page"
-description: "this is meta description"
+description: "Connect with talentworkx using this form or email address."
 draft: false
 ---